antoan/nemesis/README.md

 ![Mapping Session](/docs/images/nemesis_mapping.gif)

-A high level overview of the project this repository is part of, can be found in this post https://antoan.github.io/Nemesis/
+This repository is part of Nemesis Robot.
+A high level overview of this project can be found in this post https://antoan.github.io/Nemesis/

 It is based on an adaptation of the [Husky ROS stack from Clearpath Robotics](http://wiki.ros.org/Robots/Husky), to integrate and control the [PiBorg Monsterborg robot platform](https://www.piborg.org/robots-1/monsterborg) with ROS Kinetic.